 Those who are transparent about actively adopting sustainable or green data centres will also attract environmentally conscious consumers.
 B2B companies will also be affected by partners who are seeking assurances of their commitment to sustainability.

-However, we can expect users and organizations to quickly move beyond virtue signalling on their social media accounts.
+However, we can expect users and organizations to quickly move beyond virtue signaling on their social media accounts.
 Thankfully, technology is now making it much easier to achieve sustainability and lower costs simultaneously.
-For example, AI for autonomous data centre cooling and industrial control combined with the increasing adoption of green data centres are already helping to minimize the environmental impact while maintaining performance and efficiency.
+For example, AI for autonomous data center cooling and industrial control combined with the increasing adoption of green data centers are already helping to minimize the environmental impact while maintaining performance and efficiency.
 Some green web hosting companies also adopt practices to help the environment by reducing energy consumption or offsetting most of the CO2 produced by servers by purchasing Renewable Energy Certificates.

 Lowering costs, attracting new customers, and making a difference in the fight against climate change should be enough for any boardroom to measure the value of a green IT infrastructure.
 The path to a zero-carbon world means that it's time to finally move away from polarisation and division and ask ourselves if we are part of the problem or the solution.